ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-7-3.md

-Chapter 6: Overcoming Common Challenges: Managing Conflicts and Difficult Conversations
+Managing Conflicts and Difficult Conversations
 =======================================================================================

 Managing conflicts and difficult conversations is a common challenge that leaders face.
 In this chapter, we will explore strategies for managing conflicts and having difficult conversations effectively.